 Combating Democracy's Problems

-Learning from each other combats democracy’s problems.
-Many times, citizens are sidelined because they don’t think that they can make a difference.
-Wicked issues are framed in ways that promote divisiveness and not all options for solving them are considered.
+Learning from each other addresses democracy’s problems.
+Many times, citizens feel sidelined because they don’t think they can make a difference.
+“Wicked” issues, such as immigration policy or school consolidation, are framed in ways that promote divisiveness and not all options for solving them are considered.
 Democracies depend on constant collective learning and a system to promote dialogue.

-Communities and public institutions are facing daunting problems that can best be solved if all citizens are given the space to work together to produce common ground on the things upon which they do not agree.
-Traditional ways that communities go about solving problems may limit citizen participation.
-When people disagree about what to do, it prevents them from joining forces.
+Small communities and public institutions are facing daunting problems that can best be solved if all citizens are given the space to work together to produce common ground on the things upon which they do not agree.
+Traditional ways that communities go about solving problems may limit citizen participation, so when people disagree about what to do, it prevents them from joining forces.

 Political institutions’ efforts to organize citizens can backfire by draining away the vital energy that people bring.
-The mutual distrust between citizens and many political institutions has been quite acute for decades.
-Citizens see politicians as unresponsive as well as ineffective, and the political environment doubts that the general citizen is responsible and capable to make informed choices.
+Mutual distrust between citizens and many political institutions has been increasingly disruptive for decades.
+Citizens see politicians as unresponsive, as well as ineffective, and the political environment doubts that the general citizen is responsible and capable to make informed choices.

-· Identify or name the issue in their own terms of what is most valuable to them.
+· Identify/name the issue in their own terms of what is most valuable.

 · Frame the issues so that a range of actions are considered and the trade-offs required are evident.

 · Make deliberative decisions weighing the trade-offs, to turn hasty reactions into sound judgment.